Welcome to the Career Guidance Department

 - Regularly inform all stakeholders of relevant and current admissions information

-Meet the counsellors
+Meet the counsellor

 The staff and faculty are committed to the students at ACS Hillingdon International School and strive to ensure a successful transition to future college or university success.
-For more information please contact our college counsellors.
+For more information please contact our college counsellor.